Speakers March 7 2018

 independent facilitator.
 His engaging personality and twenty years of experience combine to lift the normal conference or workshop experience to new levels of energy and value.

-He enables both clients and participants achieve outcomes beyond their expectations in a
+He enables both clients and participants to achieve outcomes beyond their expectations in a

 relaxed yet purposeful manner.